-- Don’t lose sight of your long term goals.
+- Don’t lose sight of your long-term goals.
 Providing a positive environment for your child, finishing school, or continuing your career are all possible with the right amount of sacrifice, energy, time, and support.
 Effective support can include family members or churches with programs geared toward helping single parents.

 - Find a support group of individuals with similar circumstances.

 - Deciding on if or when to start dating can be a difficult decision.
 Be careful to not rush into another relationship.
 Be aware of any feelings you might have that you are obligated to find your child a mother or father.
-Do not let those kind of thoughts control your behavior.
+Do not let those kinds of thoughts control your behavior.

 Last updated: September 3, 2016 at 1:29 am